d-iii-s/teaching-middleware/src/zookeeper-basic-client/java/README.md

 ## Running the example

-The clients (producer and consumers) expect a ZooKeeper server to be running on localhost.
+The clients (producer and consumers) expect a ZooKeeper server to be running on `localhost`.
 Launch the server in a separate window using the `zkServer.sh start` command.

 Use `mvn compile` to compile the example.